sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node-advanced.md

 Choose the proper configuration file depending on if you want to run a full node or a pruned node and whether you want to advertise your public restricted RPC node to allow other users to sync their wallets using your node or not:

+*Note: My recommended configuration file is automatically expanded below, but feel free to choose one of the other 3 options as needed.*

 {{< code language="conf" title="monerod config file" id="0" expand="Show" collapse="Hide" isCollapsed="true" >}}
 # /etc/monero/monerod.conf